-Fund Type A mount Action Assessment District No. 2 Debt Service Fund: Committed for debt service \$ 16,547 Imposed by loan agreement
+Assessment District No. 2 Fund Type A Amount Action Debt Service Fund: \$ 16,547 Imposed by loan agreement

 The District uses restricted or committed amounts to be spent first when both restricted and unrestricted fund balance is available unless there are legal documents or contracts that prohibit doing this, such as a grant agreement requiring dollar for dollar spending.
 Additionally, the District would first use committed, then assigned, and lastly unassigned amounts of unrestricted fund balance when expenditures are made.